somechemist/guessing_game/README.md

 # guessing_game
 Guessing Game based on the second chapter of "The Rust Programming Language" by Steve Klabnik & Carol Nichols.
-This is my first real exploration into Rust
+This is my first real exploration into Rust.
-Please give any feedback on better ways to accomplish the same goals here
+Please give any feedback on better ways to accomplish the same goals here.

 # Versions
 - rustup 1.24.3